 No amount of smoking is considered safe and the more cigarettes you smoke, the greater your risk of a heart attack.
 Smoking on its own is a risk factor for both heart disease and heart attack.
 When paired with the following factors, your risk increases even more:

 - high blood pressure

-- being physically inactive, overweight, or obese
+- being overweight or obese

 Diet and exercise are important factors in keeping your blood circulating well and your heart healthy.
 But if you’re a smoker, a healthy diet and regular exercise alone won’t protect you from the far-reaching effects of smoking, including heart disease.

 If you’re a smoker, you can take steps to control or prevent future heart disease by quitting smoking now.